The Huntsville Dining Guide

 Sam & Greg’s Pizzeria (116 South Side Square, Huntsville; 364 Hughes Road, Madison) L, D

-Dwaynia and Ashley agree that you will not be disappointed by the Cajun pizza—a seafood, sausage, and Cajun spice flavor combustion!
+Dwaynia and Ashley agree that you will not be disappointed by the Cajun pizza—seafood, sausage, and Cajun spice flavor combustion!

 Tortora’s Pizza and Tortora’s Wood Fired Grille (180G Old Highway 431, Hampton Cove) L, D